-These Skillet Fried Potatoes are the perfect easy side dish for Easter brunch, breakfast, or even alongside dinner!
+These Skillet Fried Potatoes are the perfect easy side dish for holidays or even alongside dinner!
 Crispy on the outside, but tender on the inside, these tasty potatoes will become a go to recipe!
 You will love this fried potatoes recipe anytime you have are in the mood for potatoes!

 These Skillet Fried Potatoes are so versatile.
 You can use this recipe for hash browns for breakfast, Mother’s Day or Easter Brunch, or even to round out a meat and potatoes dinner.